AdobeDocs/campaign-web.en/help/v8/audience/create-service.md

     ![](assets/service-create-properties.png)

 1. By default, subscriptions are unlimited.
 You can disable the **[!UICONTROL  Unlimited validity period]** option to define a validity duration for the service.
-In the example below, after 20 days, nobody will be able to subscribe to this service anymore.
+In the example below, after 20 days, no users will be able to subscribe to this service anymore.

     ![](assets/service-create-validity-period.png)